yegor256/blog/_drafts/_new.md

 Remember this fact and let's move on.

-What happens if the file is not in UTF-8 but in [KOI8-R](https://en.wikipedia.org/wiki/KOI8-R)?
+What if the file is not in UTF-8 encoding but in [KOI8-R](https://en.wikipedia.org/wiki/KOI8-R)?
 Class `TextOf` and then method `Story.text()` will throw an exception.
 However, class `TextOf` is capable of reading in any encoding, it just needs to have a secondary argument for its constructor: